Italian submarines of World War II

 The Italian submarine fleet of World War II was one of the largest in the world at the time, with 116 submarines.
 It saw action during the Second World War, serving mainly in the Mediterranean and the Atlantic.
 During the conflict 88 submarines, 75% of its total strength, were lost.
-In the Mediterranean, Italian submarines sank 21 merchantmen and 13 enemy warships for a total of around 100,000 ton; in addition, they were often used for carrying the crews and human torpedoes of the Decima Flottiglia MAS (which sank warships totalling 78,000 tons and 20 merchant ships totalling 130,000 GRT).
+In the Mediterranean, Italian submarines sank 21 merchantmen and 13 enemy warships for a total of around 100,000 ton; in addition, they were often used for carrying the crews and human torpedoes of the Decima Flottiglia MAS (a unit which sank or disabled warships totalling 78,000 tons and 20 merchant ships totalling 130,000 GRT).
 In the Atlantic, Italian submarines sank Allied merchant ships totalling 593,864 tons.

 Construction history

 The submarine fleet available to the Italian Royal Navy (the Regia Marina) in World War II was the product of a long term build-up during the interwar years, despite the prevailing economic and political pressures of the period.

 After World War I Italy had a fleet of 47 submarines in various classes; these were mostly obsolete and she was interested in replacing them.
 To this end the Regia Marina made plans for a fleet of vessels in three Types: